TallKite/linnstrument-firmware/README.md

 -------- NON-MICROTONAL FEATURES --------

+COLUMN OFFSETS: The column offset can be set for each split independently.
+This allows Wicki-Hayden layout on the left for easy chord playing and normal layout on the right for easy melody playing.
+Access it through the microLinn menu, see below.
+To set both column offsets at once, press both split buttons at once.
+Beware, if the column offset is 2 and the row offset is an even number, you only get a whole-tone scale.
+In general, the column offset and the row offset should not have any common factors.
+(In NO OVERLAP mode, the row offset isn't affected by increasing the column offset, it remains the width of the split.)

+PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the global setting for that split only.
+No overlap appears as NOVR.
+Guitar tunings are not supported (but are still available globally).
+Access it through the microLinn menu, see below.

+DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.
+(No guarantee that detuning to A-432 will heal your chakras lol.)
+Access it through microLinn's anchor cents, see below.

 CHAINING SEQUENCES: hold the pad for sequence #2 and tap the pad for sequence #1.
 Now the two sequences are chained into a single sequence twice as long.
 This is indicated by sequence #1 being accented and sequence #2 blinking.
 You can chain #3 and #4 together as well.
 Or chain all 4 together.
 The lights for the entire chain will blink when it's playing.